pingwang123/CSCI-6020_Group13/HW1/README.md

 ## Quick Start
 - Clone the repository
-- Open " hw1-KNN.ipynb" file in Jupyter Notebook and run the code -**Note:**
+- Open " hw1-KNN.ipynb" file in Jupyter Notebook and run the code
-   Code to install libraries is included in hw1-KNN.ipynb file, no need to install through requirements.txt file but still we listed the required libraries in this requirements.txt file.
+- **Note:** Code for installing libraries is included in hw1-KNN.ipynb file, no need to install through requirements.txt file but still we listed the required libraries in this requirements.txt file.

 ## Discussion about "K"
 - **The relationship between"K" and the model accuracy:**